-A state administrative law judge shall not directly or indirectly engage in any political activity that detracts from, or reduces public confidence in, the fairness, impartiality or dignity of his or her office or the tribunal he or she serves.
-In addition, a state administrative law judge shall not permit his or her title or position to be used to promote any activity of a political organization.
+A state administrative law judge shall not directly or indirectly engage in any political activity that detracts from, or reduces public confidence in, the fairness, impartiality or dignity of his or herthe judge's office or the tribunal he or shethe judge serves.
+In addition, a state administrative law judge shall not permit his or herthe judge's title or position to be used to promote any activity of a political organization.
 Prohibited political activity shall include the following:

-- (1) A state administrative law judge shall not act as a leader, committee member, or an officer in any political party or organization. - (2) A state administrative law judge shall not publicly endorse or publicly oppose (other than by running against) another candidate for public office in a way that allows for identification of the state administrative law judge as such. - (3) A state administrative law judge shall not make speeches on behalf of a political organization or other candidate. - (4) A state administrative law judge shall not solicit funds for or contributions to a political organization or candidate. - (B) State administrative law judge as candidate for nonjudicial office.
-A state administrative law judge shall resign or, if authorized by law, take a leave of absence from administrative judicial office, and withdraw his or her name from any roster for assignment or employment as a state administrative law judge upon becoming a candidate for elective nonjudicial office either in a primary or in a general election, except that the state administrative law judge may continue to hold administrative judicial office while being a candidate for election to or serving as a delegate in a state constitutional convention if the judge is otherwise permitted by law to do so. - (C) State administrative law judge as candidate for judicial office.
+- (1) A state administrative law judge shall not act as a leader, committee member, or an officer in any political party or organization. - (2) A state administrative law judge shall not publicly endorse or publicly oppose (other than by running against) another candidate for public office in a way that allows for identification of the state administrative law judge as such. - (3) A state administrative law judge shall not make speeches on behalf of a political organization or other candidate. - (4) A state administrative law judge shall not solicit funds for or contributions to a political organization or candidate. - (B(B) Candidates for appointive administrative law judge or appointive judicial positions.
+A candidate for appointment to an administrative law judge position, or a state administrative law judge seeking appointment to a judicial position, may: - (1) communicate with the appointing or confirming authority, including any selection, screening, or nominating commission or similar organization, and - (2) request a reference, recommendation, or endorsements for the appointment from any person or organization other than a partisan political organization. - (C) State administrative law judge as candidate for elective nonjudicial office.
+A state administrative law judge shall resign or, if authorized by law, take a leave of absence from administrative judicial office, and withdraw his or herthe judge's name from any roster for assignment or employment as a state administrative law judge upon becoming a candidate for elective nonjudicial office either in a primary or in a general election, except that the state administrative law judge may continue to hold administrative judicial office while being a candidate for election to or serving as a delegate in a state constitutional convention if the judge is otherwise permitted by law to do so.

+(CD) State administrative law judge as candidate for elective judicial office.
 A state administrative law judge who is a candidate for elective judicial office shall comply with the Rules of the Chief Administrator of the Courts for the State of New York governing the conduct of such candidates, 22 NYCRR 100.5.
 A determination by the State Commission on Judicial Conduct, a court of the State of New York or any other authorized entity that a state administrative law judge has violated those Rules shall constitute misconduct and a violation of this Code.